Search

 Back to top

 When symptoms of carpal tunnel syndrome are mild or likely to be temporary, treatment includes rest, anti-inflammatory drugs, cold packs, or a splint.
-Even if a patient wears a splint that has been prescribed, he or she should avoid the activities that caused or aggravate the injury.
-Where this is not possible, patients should wear the splint after work and particularly during sleeping hours.
+Even if a patient wears a splint that has been prescribed, they should avoid the activities that cause or aggravate the injury.
+Where this is not possible, patients should wear the splint after work, particularly during sleeping hours.

-Specific exercises supervised by a physical or occupational therapist and yoga can be beneficial.
+Specific exercises supervised by a physical or occupational therapist can be beneficial.

 Surgery may be necessary if the symptoms are severe and if the other measures do not provide any relief.
-Surgery should not be the first choice for treatment.
-Even after surgery, a number of patients may still have some problems.
+However, surgery should not be the first choice for treatment.
+Even after surgery, some patients may still have problems.

 It is best to seek a diagnosis and treatment as early as possible to avoid permanent damage to the median nerve.